OHIF/Viewers/platform/docs/docs/configuration/configurationFiles.md

 `regex: /(https:\/\/hospital.com(\/[0-9A-Za-z.]+)*)|(https:\/\/othersite.com(\/[0-9A-Za-z.]+)*)/` <br/>
 Example usage:<br/>
 `http://localhost:3000/?configUrl=http://localhost:3000/config/example.json`<br/>
-- `onConfiguration`: Currently only available for DicomWebDataSource.
-This option allows interception of the data source configuration for dynamic values or configuration options that are dependent of url params or query params.
-Example:
+- `onConfiguration`: Currently only available for DicomWebDataSource, this option allows the interception of the data source configuration for dynamic values e.g. values coming from url params or query params.
+Here is an example of building the dicomweb datasource configuration object with values that are based on the route url params:
 ```
   {
     friendlyName: 'GCP DICOMWeb Server',